yorkshire-imaging-collaborative/yorkshire-imaging-collaborative.github.io/README.md

 This is the front facing portal website for YIC which contains all of our official documentation and resource links.

-Created and maintained by (https://twitter.com/danfascia)[Dr Daniel Fascia]
+Created and maintained by [Dr Daniel Fascia](https://twitter.com/danfascia)

 ## Technical Details
 * [Created with 11ty](https://11ty.dev)